emoacht/OsVersionDetect/README.md

 ##Requirements

-.NET Framework 4.5 (it will work on 4.0 as well)
+.NET Framework 4.6 (it will work on 4.0 as well)

 ##Development

-In C# with Visual Studio Professional 2013
+In C# with Visual Studio Community 2015

 ##License